CluedIn-io/CluedIn.Documentation/docs/180-microsoft-integration/080-mds-configuration.md

 >     type="Microsoft.ServiceBus.Configuration.BasicHttpRelayBindingCollectionElement, Microsoft.ServiceBus"/>
 >```

+## Verify configuration

-4. Verify the configuration by loading the service endpoint.
-To load the service endpoint, perform the sequence of steps as displayed on the following screenshot.
+1. Verify the configuration by loading the service endpoint.
+For this, perform the sequence of steps as displayed on the following screenshot.

     ![browse_service.png](../../assets/images/microsoft-integration/mds/browse_service.png)

-    As a result, you might see the screenshot similar to the following.
+    As a result, you will see the screenshot similar to the following.

     ![service_loaded.png](../../assets/images/microsoft-integration/mds/service_loaded.png)

-5. Verify that the on-premises MDS service has registered successfully with the Relay.
+2. Verify that the on-premises MDS service has registered successfully with the Relay.

     ![registered.png](../../assets/images/microsoft-integration/mds/registered.png)